 Access to affordable and high-quality healthcare coverage is critical, especially as we consider the impact COVID-19 has had on our physical and behavioral health.
 At Blue KC, we understand that the need for affordable health insurance has never been greater as our community continues to see high levels of unemployment amid an ongoing battle against the COVID-19 pandemic.
-Our hope is that by participating in the 2021 Affordable Care Act (ACA) marketplace, we will be able to better support and improve the health of our community.
+When we announced in fall 2020 that we would join the 2021 Affordable Care Act (ACA) marketplace, our hope was to offer better support and improve the health of our community.
+We are proud to have enrolled thousands of new members during last year’s Open Enrollment Period and look forward to welcoming new Blue KC members during the Special Enrollment Period through August 15, 2021 granted by presidential executive order to help expand access to affordable care during the pandemic.
 We recognize that choosing a healthcare plan through the ACA can be a difficult process to navigate, so in this post we aim to simplify commonly asked questions about what the ACA marketplace is, who is eligible and if it’s right for you.

 What is the ACA Marketplace?